 STEP 3: ESTABLISH THE APPROACH – create the vision and strategy

-STEP 4: Communicate the change vision
+STEP 4: Embed the change vision

 STEP 5: IMPLEMENT – empower or enable action